sovrin-foundation/protocol/message-transport.md

 ## Response
 ### Codes
 #### OK
 How the message is processed and what response is given is the prerogative of the receiver of the message.
-There is two convetnions for non-error response.
+There is two conventions for non-error response.

 **202 Accepted** -- The message is processed asynchronously.
 No content is return.